rawrgulmuffins/GrownAssAdultBlog/content/python_module_scope.md

 Title: Python Module Scope
 Date: 2015-03-29
 Category: Programming
-Tags: python,scope,language_design
+Tags: python,scope,language_design,mutability
 Authors: Alex Lord
 Summary: You mean a constant was modified?

 Scope in Python can be weird.
-Especially, if you are used to modules going out of scope.
+More importantly, scope combined with mutability can lead to some interesting bugs.
 My unit tests were failing in a way that truly baffled me and I couldn’t figure out why.

     import IndexRecord